-- F. Bodin, A. Seznec, I. Puaut and E. Rohou are teaching computer architecture and compilation in the master of research in computer sciences at University of Rennes I. - E. Rohou taught computer architecture labs at the engineering school of the University of Rennes 1 (DIIC2, IFSIC) - E. Rohou taught labs of Computing Systems at École Polytechnique (INF422) - I. Puaut teaches operating systems, real-time systems and real-time programming in the master degree of computer science of the University of Rennes I. - Damien Hardy teaches compilation in the master degree of computer science of the University of Rennes 1, as well as real-time operating systems in the BSc degree Embedded automotive systems of the university of Rennes 1. - Pierre Michaud, André Seznec and Erven Rohou are teaching computer architecture at the engineering degree in computer science at Ecole Supérieure d'ingénieurs de Rennes. - Since september 2009, I. Puaut is co-responsible of the Master of Research in computer science in Britanny (University of Rennes I, University of Bretagne Sud, University of Bretagne Ouest, INSA, ENS Cachan antenne de Bruz, ENST Bretagne)
+- F. Bodin, A. Seznec, I. Puaut and E. Rohou are teaching computer architecture and compilation in the master of research in computer science at University of Rennes I. - E. Rohou taught classes and labs of Computing Systems at École Polytechnique (INF422) - I. Puaut teaches operating systems and real-time systems in the master degree of computer science of the University of Rennes I and at Ecole Supérieure d'ingénieurs de Rennes. - Pierre Michaud and André Seznec are teaching computer architecture at the engineering degree in computer science at Ecole Supérieure d'ingénieurs de Rennes. - I. Puaut is co-responsible of the Master of Research in computer science in Britanny (administered jointly by University of Rennes I, University of Bretagne Sud, University of Bretagne Occidentale, INSA de Rennes, ENS Cachan antenne de Bretagne, ENIB, Supélec, Telecom-Bretagne).

-9.3.
+9.4.
 Workshops, seminars, invitations, visitors